 SIFT Studio is a collaborative architectural design practice led by Adam Fure.
 Working at a range of scales—objects, installations, and speculative buildings—their work infuses architecture with base aesthetics, raw materiality, and intensive atmospheres that challenge the aesthetic and experiential norms of contemporary culture.

-Adam Fure is an architectural designer and Assistant Professor at the University of Michigan's Taubman College of Architecture and Urban Planning.
+Adam Fure is an architectural designer and Assistant Professor at the University of Michigan Taubman College of Architecture and Urban Planning.
 He received his Masters of Architecture from the University of California, Los Angeles where he graduated with distinction and was awarded the Alpha Rho Chi medal.
 His work has been exhibited at the Venice Biennale, the Beijing Biennale, The New School in New York, the A+D Gallery in Los Angeles, the AA in London, and the Grand Rapids Museum of Art.
 He is the recipient of numerous awards including the 2014 Architectural League Prize and a residency fellowship at the Akademie Schloss Solitude.
-Fure is also a co-founder of Possible Mediums and a member of T+E+A+M.
+His essays have been published in Log, Project Journal, and Pidgin.
+Fure is a co-founder of Possible Mediums and a member of T+E+A+M.